Constitutionality of the FRA

 • Other Traditional Forest Dwellers (OTFDs) – communities who have been dependent on forests for a minimum of 75 years.

-On February 13th 2019, the Supreme Court ordered States to evict all individuals who had their claims rejected under the Act by July 24th 2019.
+On 13 February 2019, the Supreme Court ordered States to evict all individuals whose claims were rejected.
 Further, it directed the Forest Survey of India to conduct a satellite survey and place on record encroachment positions before and after evictions.
-Finally, it directed the Chief Secretaries of various States to submit affidavits explaining why they had up until now failed to evict individuals, who had had their claims rejected.
+Finally, it directed the Chief Secretaries of various States to submit affidavits explaining why they had failed to evict individuals who had had their claims rejected.

-On February 28th, the Court placed a stay on its own order, directing States to submit whether due process had been followed in rejecting claims.
+On 28 February 2019, the Court stayed its own order owing to backlash.
+However, the bench directed states to submit a report on whether due process had been followed in rejecting claims.